-Director, Playwright, Teacher
+Writer, Director, Playwright, Teacher

-M.F.A. in Directing and Scenic Design, Tulane University, 1995
+M.F.A. in Directing and Scenic Design, Tulane University, (C'95)

 Since my time in both Atlanta and New Orleans, I’ve been stage director, playwright, and translator as well as a teacher in universities and conservatories throughout the country.
 From 1998 – 2005, I headed the Directors’ Lab at The National Theater Institute at The Eugene O’Neill Theater Center, which also involved me in collaborative projects with the Royal Shakespeare Company, Moscow Art Theatre, and St. Petersburg State Drama Academy.
 I’ve spent time in Buenos Aires working on a translation of Argentine playwright Griselda Gambaro’s La señora Macbeth.

+In the late 90s, I started to counterbalance my love for directing large, sweeping plays with more intimate projects that I wrote myself.
 Recently, I’ve developed a new play, kronic trouth, which has performed in New York over the last few years.
 I just finished directing Pirandello’s Six Characters in Search of An Author.
 I’m involved in the development of 2000 Nobel Laureate of Literature Gao Xingjian’s newest exhibition of his writing and painting which will show in Singapore in November 2013.
 A DVD of the production I directed of his play The Other Shore will become part of Gao Xingjian’s permanent archives at both Chinese University of Hong Kong as well as Université de Provence.